 Head and neck injuries such as concussions or fractures of the skull are by far the most common injuries sparked by motorcycle accidents.
 Your head holds your brain which is the most powerful organ in all your body, and also the heaviest.
 It must be protected at all times when riding a motorcycle as helmets drastically reduce the severity of any injuries acquired.

+Head and neck injuries such as concussions or fractures of the skull are by far the most common injuries sparked by motorcycle accidents.
+If you experience neck pain after a motorcycle accident, it's important to seek medical attention immediately to ensure there is no underlying damage to the spine.
 Immediately following a vehicular accident, whether in a car or on a motorcycle, your body is in shock causing you to feel like you are perfectly fine physically.
 Don’t listen to your body at this time; get yourself checked into a hospital right away to make sure you didn’t sustain any serious injuries.
 Many serious injuries are not discovered until days or weeks later because of this period of shock.
 If you feel chronic pain as the result of a motorcycle accident injury you can find help at one of our New Jersey Pain clinics.
 Book an appointment today.